-- The actual white space available in the continental United States is estimated based on the 'pollution' viewpoint in Section III and the 'protection' viewpoint in Section IV.
+- The actual white space available in the continental United States is estimated based on the 'pollution' viewpoint in Section II and the 'protection' viewpoint in Section III.
 We also evaluate the available white space using a variety of detection approaches and with respect to the actual population density.
-Furthermore, we also look at white space availability as the scale (tower-height/power) of the primary is varied.
-In doing so we negatively answer the question: "Is there enough white space for another 1MW DTV transmitter?" - Section V proposes a principled way for regulators to make the essentially political choice of the protection margin.
+Furthermore, we also look at white space availability as the scale (tower/height) of the primary is varied.
+In doing so we negatively answer the question: "Is there enough white space for another 1MW DTV transmitter?" - Section IV proposes a principled way for regulators to make the essentially political choice of the protection margin.
 This method is based on examining the tradeoff between the number of person-channels gained for potential white space use and those lost for potential broadcast use as the protection margin is varied.
-Based on estimates of broadcast use and projections for white-space market penetration, regulators can choose the appropriate margin.
+Based on estimates of broadcast use and projections for white-space market penetration, regulators can choose the appropriate margin. - Section V evaluates the FCC's sensing specification of -114dBm for ATSC signals and show how a 'one size fits all' rule of this nature has to be conservative and cannot recover most white space.